thinkphp/Big-O-Notation/Big-O-Notation-Pattern-Matching.md

-Pattern matching algorithms differ mainly by where they spend their complexity: preprocessing, searching, or skipping work.”
+### Pattern matching algorithms differ mainly by where they spend their complexity: preprocessing, searching, or skipping work.”

-* sau o diagramă tip flowchart (foarte bună pentru prezentare orală)